metio/terraform-provider-k8s/docs/data-sources/rds_services_k8s_aws_global_cluster_v1alpha1_manifest.md

 Optional:

 - `database_name` (String) The name for your database of up to 64 alphanumeric characters.
-If you donot provide a name, Amazon Aurora will not create a database in the globaldatabase cluster you are creating.
+If you do not provide a name, Amazon Aurora will not create a database in the global database cluster you are creating.
 - `deletion_protection` (Boolean) The deletion protection setting for the new global database.
-The global databasecan't be deleted when deletion protection is enabled.
+The global database can't be deleted when deletion protection is enabled.
 - `engine` (String) The name of the database engine to be used for this DB cluster.
 - `engine_version` (String) The engine version of the Aurora global database.
 - `global_cluster_identifier` (String) The cluster identifier of the new global database cluster.
-- `source_db_cluster_identifier` (String) The Amazon Resource Name (ARN) to use as the primary cluster of the globaldatabase.
+- `source_db_cluster_identifier` (String) The Amazon Resource Name (ARN) to use as the primary cluster of the global database.
 This parameter is optional.
 - `storage_encrypted` (Boolean) The storage encryption setting for the new global database cluster.